-The Zamindars of Bengal, had a life of wealth and privilege rarely imagined today; they are the Nawabs, Thakur or Landed gentry equivalent of this region and led rich lives which were an amalgamation of intrigue, battles, love, the arts and business, set amidst riches and the finest luxury India offered at that time.
+The Zamindars of Bengal led a lavish life full of wealth and privileges; they are the Nawabs, Thakur or Landed gentry equivalent of this region and led rich lives, which were an amalgamation of intrigue, battles, love, the arts and business, set amidst riches and the finest luxury India offered at that time.

-The Mundals of Bhavali has an extraordinary family history, dating back over four hundred years, one which started with the Mughal Emperor, Akbar the Great, His Commander in chief, Maharajah Sawai Man Singh of Jaipur and a promising army officer, Shoba Ram Rai, originally from Uttar Pradesh.
-In return for having quelled a rebellion of peasants and pirates, Shoba Ram Rai was given over 300,000 acres of land in what was then far off Bengal.
+The Mondal Dynasty of Bawali has an extraordinary family history, dating back over four hundred years, one which started with the Mughal Emperor, Akbar the Great, His Commander in chief, Maharajah Sawai Man Singh of Jaipur and a promising army officer, Shoba Ram Rai, originally from Uttar Pradesh.
+In return of having quelled a rebellion of peasants and pirates, he was gifted over 300,000 acres of land in far from present Bengal.

-The Rajbari itself, an extraordinary, architectural master piece, was built around 250 years ago.
-It saw over 170 years of grand living, parties and eminent guests but unfortunately post-independence, the Zamindars lost much of their wealth and the house started to fall into disrepair.
+The Rajbari itself, an extraordinary architectural masterpiece, was built around 250 years ago.
+It saw over 170 years of grand living, parties and eminent guests, but post-independence, the Zamindars lost a majority of their wealth, and the house started to fall into despair.
 Many others disappeared altogether as the families started to disperse to rebuild their own lives.
 A few members stayed on, caught up in the memories of their former glory.
-At one stage, in order to raise money, it was used for film shoots and also a movie hall.
-But it was not enough.
-It is only recently that The Rajbari, the only building now remaining from this time, albeit in ruins, has been salvaged and exquisitely restored to reflect the opulence, style and grace of the Zaminders of Bengal.
+At one stage, in order to raise money, it was used for film shoots and also as a movie theatre.
+But all this was not enough.
+It is only until recent times that The Rajbari, the only remaining building from this time, albeit in ruins, has been salvaged and exquisitely restored to reflect the opulence, style and grace of the Zamindars of Bengal.